 Defence Secretaries (or equivalent) attended from Papua New Guinea, Fiji, Tonga and Australia to discuss common defence challenges, regional security issues and defence policy.

-“This meeting was an opportunity to share views on a wide of issues including regional security, disaster response, and the impacts of climate change - a discussion of special relevance following Cyclone Gabrielle”
+“This meeting was an opportunity to share views on a wide variety of issues including regional security, disaster response, and the impacts of climate change – a discussion of special relevance following Cyclone Gabrielle.”

 Pictured: [Front row, from left] Captain Jon Beadsmore - Royal New Zealand Navy - Captain Fleet Operational Readiness, Val Alder - Kaikaranga, Manasa Lesuma – Republic of Fiji – Permanent Secretary for Home Affairs, Captain Sione Ulakai – Kingdom of Tonga - Deputy Chief of Defence Staff His Majesty’s Armed Forces, Hari (John) Akipe – Papua New Guinea - Secretary of Defence, Andrew Bridgman – New Zealand – Secretary of Defence, Greg Moriarty – Australia – Secretary of the Department of Defence, Enlisted Aviation Warfare Specialist Caleb Kutia – Royal New Zealand Navy – Kaiwero.